How important is your website’s loading time? WordPress experts can tell you in just one word: very.

 If you’re packing your site with third-party elements, load time may not be the most accurate way to understand how visitors experience your site.
 External content may still be loading after your on-site content is fully displayed.
 This is where audience perception comes into play.
 Readers will judge your site’s speed based on how quickly they see content, how quickly they can interact with that content (when they can click and get a result) and how easy it is to scroll without encountering an unresponsive page or broken media.

 Take care of your audience by cleaning up your site and optimizing for speed.
-This optimization process isn’t easy.
+Streamlining the rendering process and page load times is crucial to provide a seamless and efficient user experience, however, this optimization process isn’t easy.
 After checking the site’s current speed, you’ll need to evaluate everything from image size to whether or not you’re using a content delivery network (CDN) or hosting your own videos.

 Reach Out to the WordPress Experts